hbroek/reken/documentation/developer-guide/chapter-4.md

 <input type="text" data-attr-disabled="${isDisabled}">
 ```

-When the `isDisabled` variable is true than the `disabled` HTML attribute is set on the `input` component, preventing the user from interacting with it.
+When the `isDisabled` variable is true, then the `disabled` HTML attribute is set on the `input` component, preventing the user from interacting with it.

 ## 4.6 data-class

 **Syntax:**
 **`data-class`="[classname](:[boolean expression])"**

-The `data-class` attribute is used to add or remove CSS classes based on a boolean expression.
-It is separated by a colon, and the class is applied when the expression is `true` and removed when it's `false`.
+The `data-class` attribute adds or removes CSS classes based on a boolean expression.
+A colon separates it, and the class is applied when the expression is `true` and removed when `false`.

 **Example:**
 ```html